 A pilot initiative with the ABC Foundation School of Medicine in São Paulo, Brazil was launched in 2004 to incorporate drug-related content into undergraduate and graduate medical curricula, extension activities and research.
-In 2006 the ABC Foundation School presented five posters about lessons learned on the experience at an international conference in Colombia CICAD is laying the groundwork to expand this experience to another four schools in Brazil to test the methodology of including drug content in the undergraduate curriculum of medical schools, as well as extension activities and research studies with drug issues.
+In 2006 the ABC Foundation School presented five posters about lessons learned on the experience at an international conference in Colombia.